Ryan Smith (rugby union, born 1996): 2023

-Late in the first half of Queensland's second preseason trial against the Waratahs in Narrabri, Smith left the field with a shoulder injury.
+Late in the first half of Queensland's second pre-season trial against the Waratahs in Narrabri, Smith left the field with a shoulder injury.
 He returned to play in the opening round of Super Rugby Pacific against the Hurricanes at Queensland Country Bank Stadium, with several other locks unavailable due to injury.
 In the 34th minute of that match, he received his first Super Rugby yellow card for impeding Jordie Barrett on a kick-and-chase.

-His first try of the season, which was also the opening try of the match, came on 5 March during a dominant Super Round performance against the Force.
+His first try of the season, which was also the opening try of the match, came on 5 March during the Super Round match against the Force.
 The Reds' 71–20 victory set a new record for the most points scored in Queensland Super Rugby history.

-Smith scored his second try of the season on 25 March against the Rebels, peeling off the back of a rolling maul in the 50th minute and powering over Monty Ioane from close range.
-In the 77th minute, a potential go-ahead try by Tate McDermott was disallowed after Smith was controversially penalised for holding back Rebels flanker Josh Kemeny.
+Smith scored his second try of the season on 25 March against the Rebels, peeling off the back of a rolling maul and carrying Monty Ioane over the line from close range.
+In the 77th minute, a potential go-ahead try by Tate McDermott was disallowed after Smith was penalised for holding back Rebels flanker Josh Kemeny.

 In the final match of the regular season on 3 June, Smith scored the Reds’ opening try in the 8th minute from a set-piece play.
-Despite his early effort, Queensland lost 41–17 to the Drua, a result that secured the Fijians their maiden Super Rugby finals berth in just their second season.
+Queensland went on to lose 41–17 to the Drua, a result that secured the Fijians their maiden Super Rugby finals berth in just their second season.